openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 ![Eclipse Che - Project]({% image_path bootstrap-che-project.png %}){:width="900px"}

-Build the Catalog project by clicking on the maven commands pallette if you can find the toolbar icon or alternatively click on **Run** > **Commands Palette** > **Build** (there are more ways to do this, see if you can find them!)
+Build the Catalog project by clicking on the maven commands pallette if you can find the toolbar icon, or alternatively click on **Run** > **Commands Palette** > **Build** (there are more ways to do this, see if you can find them!)

 ![Eclipse Che - Project]({% image_path bootstrap-che-build-palette.png %}){:width="600px"}